nats-io/nats.java/README.md

 For more information, see the Oracle Java documentation page on [Client-Driven OCSP and OCSP Stapling](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/ocsp.html)

+Also, there is a detailed [OCSP Example](https://github.com/nats-io/java-nats-examples/tree/main/ocsp) that shows how to create SSL contexts enabling OCSP stapling.

 ### UTF-8 Subjects

 The client protocol spec doesn't explicitly state the encoding on subjects.
 Some clients use ASCII and some use UTF-8 which matches ASCII for a-Z and 0-9.
 Until 2.1.2 the 2.0+ version of the Java client used ASCII for performance reasons.
 As of 2.1.2 you can choose to support UTF-8 subjects via the Options.
 Keep in mind that there is a small performance penalty for UTF-8 encoding and decoding in benchmarks, but depending on your application this cost may be negligible.
 Also, keep in mind that not all clients support UTF-8 and test accordingly.